9 Best MTB Trails in Northern California

 Location: Lake Tahoe

-The Flume Trail is a great trail to go hiking or biking with your family or friends and enjoy the beautiful scenery of Lake Tahoe.
+The Flume Trail is a great trail for hiking or biking with your family or friends and enjoying the beautiful scenery of Lake Tahoe.
 The trail is 12.8 miles long with an elevation gain of 1,420 feet from point to point.
-There are shuttle buses to take you back to your starting point or you can ride up for a total bike ride of 25.6 miles.

 4. The Pacific Coast Highway